 Critical Strength & Mobility testing is the final step in SureHire’s Fitness-to-Work program.
-Candidate’s participate in a series of stations, which match the physical demands of the job, and these stations analyze the candidate’s strength and conditioning.
+Candidates will participate in a series of stations, which match the physical demands of the job, and these stations analyze the candidate’s strength and conditioning.

 Candidates are required to perform 30-40 minutes of job specific lifting to confirm that the candidate possesses the necessary strength and conditioning to safely work at the job they are applying for.
 Each candidate’s performance is objectively evaluated through the measurement of heart rate following the completion of each station, oxygen saturation levels, and standardized time limits and rest periods.

-All lifting is closely monitored by certified SureHire staff to ensure that proper lifting technique is demonstrated.
+All lifting will be closely monitored by certified SureHire staff member to ensure that proper lifting technique is demonstrated and performed.
 Testing is immediately ceased if the candidate is at risk of injury.